GEverding/dotfiles/README.md

 ## My dotfiles

-These are a collection of my dotfiles for Ubuntu/OSX.
+My personal dotfiles.

+* Note: These have only been tested on Ubuntu *

 ## Included Config Files
 - vim/gvim
-- tmux
+- tmux/tmux-powerline
 - zsh
 - git